jhaskinsjr/nebula/README.md

 executing one instruction set, RISC-V's RV64I, are included.
 (Most of the RV64I instruction set is
 implemented: both compressed and uncompressed versions of opcodes).
-Additionally, this software package comes with two sample simulators:
+Additionally, this software package comes with four sample simulated
+pipelines: Bergamot, Clementine, Lime, and Oroblanco.
-Bergamot and Clementine.
-Bergamot implements a very simple single-stage pipeline; Clementine implements a slightly more sophisticated 6-stage pipeline with automatic data- and control-hazard detection and handling.
+Bergamot implements a very simple single-stage pipeline; Clementine implements a slightly more sophisticated 6-stage pipeline with automatic data- and control-hazard detection and handling; Lime augments Clementine with an L1 instruction cache, L2 data cache, and a unified L2 cache; and Oroblanco augments Lime with branch prediction and branch target buffering.

 ## Software Architecture

 ### Philosophy: Simplicity And Flexibility Through Independence

-The central design feature of ussim is an army of microservices... independent processes running on the same machine or different machines... shouting out whatever they need, whatever information they wish to communicate, whatever matters to them into the network where all other microservices will receive it.
+The central design feature of ussim is an army of microservices... independent processes running on the same machine (and soon, different machines... shouting out whatever they need, whatever information they wish to communicate, whatever matters to them into the network where all other microservices will receive it.
 If something shouted into the network